50% at time of Booking, balance 30 days prior to tour date

 Tranquility – Electricity is reliant on solar rays and generators – regular everyday commodities are available but not without some effort to supply.
 Escape to tranquillity – escape with us to Great Barrier Island!

-Steve collects us again this morning – we bid farewell to our hosts and we head off to explore the Okupu Harbour area.
+This morning we bid farewell to our hosts, and we head off to explore the Okupu Harbour area.
 Visit Okupu beach to check out the ancient Pohutukawa trees and then tour around to the forgotten wharf at Blind Bay.
-For those who are adventurous, you can enjoy a ride on “Crazyhorse” …… Steve’s Harley style 3 wheeled motorbike.
-Sit back and feel the wind in your hair as you ride.
 Time permitting, we will visit Pigeon Post for last minute souvenirs and/or tea or coffee before checking in for your flights back to Auckland then travel back to Tauranga.